 As in other countries, tourism will change the local culture and bring its own set of problems to this country no doubt, but in 2014, Burma is still screaming for progress.

 Already, you see children in the streets asking tourists for money.

-Already, children in the street are asking for money from tourists; it’s an easy way to make everyday life a little easier and not so arduous for locals.
-Poverty is so ingrained and as children are born into this type of life, it seems that as they grow, there’s not much aspiration for a better life – they can’t visualise betterment as they’ve never known anything else but poverty and hardship.
+The begging is an easy way to make everyday life a little easier and not so arduous for locals.
+Poverty is so ingrained and as children are born into this type of life, it seems that as they grow, there is not much aspiration for a better life.
+Locals can’t visualise betterment as they haven’t ever known anything else but poverty and hardship.

 For me, all of the issues I’ve discussed, makes Burma extremely and morally confronting.